-Directors, officers and 10% shareholders of the Corporation are required to report their beneficial ownership of the Corporation's stock according to Section 16 of the Exchange Act of 1934.
-During the last year, Frank J. Schultheis failed to report the purchase of 300 shares of stock by his spouse in December of 1996 and it was discovered that Alan R. Weiler had failed to report the purchase of the Corporation's debentures convertible into 2,240 shares of stock by Archer-Meek-Weiler Agency, Inc., in May of 1992.
-Both of these acquisitions were reported in February, 1997.
+Directors, officers and 10% shareholders of the Corporation are required to report their beneficial ownership of the Corporation's stock according to Section 16 of the Securities Exchange Act of 1934.
+During the last year, Frank J. Schultheis failed to report the purchase of 300 shares of stock by his spouse in December of 1996.
+This acquisition was reported in February, 1997.